cognitedata/reveal/metrics/README.md

 ### Metadata

 You can pass metadata with an event.
-This can be anything that mixpanel allows in the [properties field](https://mixpanel.com/help/reference/javascript-full-api-reference#mixpanel.track).
+This can be anything that mixpanel allows in the [properties field].

 ## Timing events